labb-rolis/LabbChatClient/README.md

 Chat client to interact with the LCH (Labb Chat Hook) using websockets.

+# Prerequisites
+The `Labb Chat Hook` should be deployed first. https://github.com/labb-rolis/LabbChatHook/

 # How to use it.

 1. Create an account on render.com (or any other 'free' hosting platform)